 You'll get a bound printed text.

-Learners will discover that the text:
+Learners will discover that the book:

 - Contains lessons designed around the conversational language needed for common life situations.